 Aside from getting the data right, one of the biggest challenges in executing a future-proof martech strategy is cultural adoption across the entire organization from top to bottom.
 Officials at all levels across organizations need to understand the impact of marketing automation on their roles and processes, especially those that have direct customer contact or impact.

 For one of our financial service clients, the challenge was to resolve the identity of a single customer who had multiple products with the bank and was considered a different customer for each.
 Solving this entailed a pure data-based approach.

 A well-designed marketing automation platform will not require marketers to master any complex technical or coding skills.
 With an intuitive user interface, learning to use the platform should be about as easy as learning to use a smartphone.

-Optimizing the value of marketing technology requires the ability to apply design thinking to visualize what a seamless customer journey looks like and to build a communication strategy around it.
-It also requires an appetite for constant testing of as many campaigns, creatives, and customer journeys as you can to deliver optimal results.
+Optimizing the value of marketing technology requires the ability to apply design thinking to visualize what a seamless customer journey looks like, and to build a communication strategy around it.
+It also requires an impetus for constant testing of as many campaigns, creatives, and customer journeys as you can to deliver optimal results.